 -

-💶 Negotiate for additional severance payment in a settlement agreement.
+💶 Negotiate for additional severance pay in a settlement agreement (VSO).

 -

-⚖️ Consider pursuing equitable compensation in case of serious culpable behaviour by the employer.
+⚖️ Consider proceedings for a fair compensation in the event of seriously culpable conduct by the employer.

 -